What were immigrant inspections

 Here are the immigrant inspections at Ellis Island and other U.S. ports:

 Health officers boarded and examined the ship for signs of contagious disease, including cholera, plague, smallpox, typhoid fever, yellow fever, scarlet fever, measles, and diphtheria.
 First- and second-class foreign passengers were briefly examined at this time; U.S. citizens were exempt from review.
-Once a ship was cleared, health officers returned by cutter to Ellis Island.
+After clearing a ship, health officers returned by cutter to Ellis Island.
 Ships then sailed into New York harbor and first- and second-class passengers disembarked.

-Steerage passengers were transferred to a holding area before boarding smaller barges for Ellis Island.
+Smaller barges transferred steerage passengers to Ellis Island.
 The new arrivals were issued ID tags, with their names, a number for ship’s manifest, and a page number for their names on the manifest.
-The tags were pinned to their clothes and contained instructions on the back translated into 10 languages, including Yiddish.
+Pinned to their clothing, the tags contained instructions on the back translated into 10 languages, including Yiddish.

 Medical Inspection (“The Six-Second Medical Exam”)